michaeljoyner/run-happy/source/_posts/thank-you-snoopy.md

 slug: thank-you-snoopy
 date: 2019-06-08
 categories: "Running"
 intro: "One needs look no further than Snoopy for wisdom and inspiration.
-This time it is all about find balance in life and in running."
+This time it is all about finding balance in life and in running."
 ---

 <img src="https://res.cloudinary.com/dy6grlu8z/image/upload/v1559984806/Life_is_about_balance-10_s9n5i7.jpg" alt="Snoopy does a balancing act on the roof of his kennel">